-The Company expects gold production to increase during the next nine months toward the Company's goal of 100,000 ounces per year as the Company commences to process the higher grade ore from the main ore body at Song Jiagou.
-Over the past four quarters, Zhongjia has processed all mined materials, including material considered waste in the Mine Plan, resulting in a mill head grade lower than the grade projected for the main ore body.
+The Company expects gold production to increase during the next twelve months toward the Company's goal of 100,000 ounces per year as the Company commences to process the higher grade ore from the main ore body at Song Jiagou.
+During 2012, Zhongjia processed all mined materials, including material considered waste in the Mine Plan, resulting in a mill head grade lower than the grade projected for the main ore body.
 This practice will be continued until the planned upgrades to the onsite assay lab have been completed.
 These upgrades will allow the Company to implement improved grade control, resulting in turn in higher head grades for ore delivered to the mill.
 The lab improvements will include the addition of fire assay equipment and the expansion of lab facilities to allow more samples to be processed on a daily basis, resulting in better information for the mine operator.